-Many different approximate exchange-correlation functionals are available in CRYSTAL: from semilocal (i.e. LDA, GGA and mGGA) to global and range-separated hybrid functionals, as well as double hybrid methods.
+Many different approximate exchange-correlation functionals are available in CRYSTAL: from semilocal (i.e. LDA, GGA and mGGA) to global and range-separated hybrid functionals.

 EXCHANGE and CORRELAT keywords, each followed by an alpha-numeric record, allow the selection of the exchange and correlation functionals.